Tag: save

 Jonah 4:1–11

-How could you them?
+How could you save them?
 Really?
 Look at them!
 If you’d left me alone they would have died, just like they should have!

 Why Jonah is so upset?
 There is a lot of conjecture, but Jonah’s anger really does seem out of place.
 Perhaps he had something against the city of Nineveh.
 That, at least, would help to make a little more sense of the story.